paulosabayomi/ThreadsPipe-py/README.md

 - Parameters

-user_id: `int`  The user_id of the Threads account, which is part of the data returned when you call the `get_access_tokens` method.
+*user_id*: `int`  The user_id of the Threads account, which is part of the data returned when you call the `get_access_tokens` method.

-access_token: `str` The user's account access token, either the short or long lived access token can be used, but the long lived access token is recommended, the short and long lived access token are part of the data returned when you call the `get_access_tokens` method.
+*access_token*: `str` The user's account access token, either the short or long lived access token can be used, but the long lived access token is recommended, the short and long lived access token are part of the data returned when you call the `get_access_tokens` method.

-disable_logging - `bool | False` By default ThreadsPipe displays logs using the python's `logging` module, if you want to disable logging set this to `False`
+*disable_logging* - `bool | False` By default ThreadsPipe displays logs using the python's `logging` module, if you want to disable logging set this to `False`

-wait_before_post_publish: `bool | True` It is recommended to wait for the status of media items (or uploaded files) or media containers (post blueprints) to be 'FINISHED' before publishing a Threads media container, the average wait time is 30 seconds and trying to publish a media item/file, and media container / post before it has finished processing could cause the publishing of the media container/post to fail, it is recommended to leave this parameter to `True`.
+*wait_before_post_publish*: `bool | True` It is recommended to wait for the status of media items (or uploaded files) or media containers (post blueprints) to be 'FINISHED' before publishing a Threads media container, the average wait time is 30 seconds and trying to publish a media item/file, and media container / post before it has finished processing could cause the publishing of the media container/post to fail, it is recommended to leave this parameter to `True`.

-post_publish_wait_time: `int | 35` The time to wait for a media container or post in seconds to finish processing before publishing it.
+*post_publish_wait_time*: `int | 35` The time to wait for a media container or post in seconds to finish processing before publishing it.
 **Note:** it must not be less than 30 seconds and it is recommended not to be less than 31 seconds.

-wait_before_media_item_publish: `bool | True` Media item (AKA uploaded files), just like media containers/posts, it is also recommended to wait for media items or uploaded files to finish processing before publishing the media container or post it is attached to.
+*wait_before_media_item_publish*: `bool | True` Media item (AKA uploaded files), just like media containers/posts, it is also recommended to wait for media items or uploaded files to finish processing before publishing the media container or post it is attached to.

-media_item_publish_wait_time: `int | 35` The time to wait for a media item/uploaded files to finish processing, different media item types have different processing time and image files with small file sizes are always processed quickly than ones with larger file sizes and video files.
+*media_item_publish_wait_time*: `int | 35` The time to wait for a media item/uploaded files to finish processing, different media item types have different processing time and image files with small file sizes are always processed quickly than ones with larger file sizes and video files.

-handle_hashtags: `bool | True` ThreadsPipe automatically handle hastags that are added to the end of a post, because only one hashtag is allowed in a threads post, so the tags are extracted and splitted and added to each of the chained posts, To not automatically handle hashtags set this to `False` if the text in the post is longer than the maximum character allowed by threads for a post or the provided files are more than the maximum allowed the post will be splitted and chained to the root post which is going to be like a thread post on X. The body of the post might already have an hashtag to make it more dynamic set the `auto_handle_hashtags` to `True`, when `auto_handle_hashtags` is `True` the post body that already has an hashtag will be skipped and no hashtag will be added to it.
+*handle_hashtags*: `bool | True` ThreadsPipe automatically handle hastags that are added to the end of a post, because only one hashtag is allowed in a threads post, so the tags are extracted and splitted and added to each of the chained posts, To not automatically handle hashtags set this to `False` if the text in the post is longer than the maximum character allowed by threads for a post or the provided files are more than the maximum allowed the post will be splitted and chained to the root post which is going to be like a thread post on X. The body of the post might already have an hashtag to make it more dynamic set the `auto_handle_hashtags` to `True`, when `auto_handle_hashtags` is `True` the post body that already has an hashtag will be skipped and no hashtag will be added to it.

-auto_handle_hashtags: `bool | False` When this is `True` it will more intelligently (that what the `handle_hashtags` option does) and automatically handle hashtags, in cases where there are many hashtags at the end of a posts, the hashtags will be extracted and distributed intelligently between the chained posts, posts that already have an hashtag within the body of the post will not be given an hashtag.
+*auto_handle_hashtags*: `bool | False` When this is `True` it will more intelligently (that what the `handle_hashtags` option does) and automatically handle hashtags, in cases where there are many hashtags at the end of a posts, the hashtags will be extracted and distributed intelligently between the chained posts, posts that already have an hashtag within the body of the post will not be given an hashtag.

-gh_bearer_token: `str | None` Your GitHub fine-grained token, which can be gotten from [https://github.com/settings/tokens?type=beta](https://github.com/settings/tokens?type=beta), Because to upload files to the Threads API, only the url to the files are allowed and the files must be on a public server, and this is going to be challenging when uploading files available locally on your computer or local files on a server that are not exposed to the public, that's why ThreadsPipe will first of all upload the local files in the provided files to GitHub and then delete them after the files are uploaded to Threads or if an error occured while trying to publish the post.
+*gh_bearer_token*: `str | None` Your GitHub fine-grained token, which can be gotten from [https://github.com/settings/tokens?type=beta](https://github.com/settings/tokens?type=beta), Because to upload files to the Threads API, only the url to the files are allowed and the files must be on a public server, and this is going to be challenging when uploading files available locally on your computer or local files on a server that are not exposed to the public, that's why ThreadsPipe will first of all upload the local files in the provided files to GitHub and then delete them after the files are uploaded to Threads or if an error occured while trying to publish the post.

-gh_api_version: `str | '2022-11-28'` The GitHub API version.
+*gh_api_version*: `str | '2022-11-28'` The GitHub API version.

-gh_repo_name: `str | None` The name of the repository that should be used for the temporary storage of the local files.
+*gh_repo_name*: `str | None` The name of the repository that should be used for the temporary storage of the local files.

-gh_username: `str | None` Your GitHub username.
+*gh_username*: `str | None` Your GitHub username.

-gh_upload_timeout: `int` The upload timeout of the local files to GitHub, the default is `60 * 5` (5 minutes), but you can either reduce it or increase it.
+*gh_upload_timeout*: `int` The upload timeout of the local files to GitHub, the default is `60 * 5` (5 minutes), but you can either reduce it or increase it.

-wait_on_rate_limit: `bool | False` Whether ThreadsPipe should wait when rate limit is hit instead of rejecting the request, this can have an impact on the memory on your server in scenarios where multiple requests are made and will spawn multiple waiting processes.
+*wait_on_rate_limit*: `bool | False` Whether ThreadsPipe should wait when rate limit is hit instead of rejecting the request, this can have an impact on the memory on your server in scenarios where multiple requests are made and will spawn multiple waiting processes.

-check_rate_limit_before_post: `bool | True` By default ThreadsPipe checks rate limit everytime before proceeding to post, if you don't want it to perform the check you can set it to `False`.
+*check_rate_limit_before_post*: `bool | True` By default ThreadsPipe checks rate limit everytime before proceeding to post, if you don't want it to perform the check you can set it to `False`.

 ### ThreadsPipe.pipe